Washington

 Can AI tools like ChatGPT recommend my Washington practice?

 Yes.
 AI tools like ChatGPT and Perplexity are already recommending therapists when people ask for help finding one in Washington.
 These tools pull from your website content, directory listings, reviews, and public information.
 Most Washington therapists are invisible to AI search because their online presence is too thin.
-Our assessment includes an AI Recommendation Test that shows you exactly what happens when someone asks AI for a therapist in your area.
+Our free practice checkup includes an AI Recommendation Test that shows you exactly what happens when someone asks AI for a therapist in your area.

 How many therapists are in Washington?